stevekochscience/sqlschool/_posts/2014-02-01-aggregation-functions.markdown

 You'll notice that this result is lower than what you got with `COUNT(*)`.
 That's because `high` has some nulls.

 <div class="practice-prob">
-  Write to query to count the number of non-null rows in the `low` column.
+  Write a query to count the number of non-null rows in the `low` column.
 </div>
 <div class="practice-prob-answer">
   <a href="http://stealth.modeanalytics.com/tutorial/reports/ce67f767fd35" target="_blank">See the Answer &raquo;</a>